TimGrt/Ansible-Best-Practices/docs/ansible/installation.md

 ```

 The `collections` folder is a default folder, collections stored there are automatically picked up by Ansible.

-### Install collections offline

-Download the collection tarball from [Galaxy](https://galaxy.ansible.com/){ target=_blank } for offline use:

-1. Navigate to the collection page.
-2. Click on *Download tarball*.
-3. Copy the archive to the remote server.
-4. Install the collection with the `ansible-galaxy` CLI utility, use the `--offline` argument:

-    ```console
-    ansible-galaxy collection install ~/community-general-6.4.0.tar.gz --offline
-    ```

 ## Execution environments